-Gordon Strachan has warned fans to expect another long and nervous night as the battle for second place in Group F goes down to the wire.
+Gordon Strachan tells fans to expect long and nervous night

 Victory would secure the group runners-up spot and a place in next month’s two-legged World Cup play-offs.

 Strachan must decide whether to freshen up his team or stick with the side which edged out Slovakia at Hampden.

 “They [Slovenia] were involved in a gruelling game as well [v England],” said the national manager.
 “Do they freshen it up?
 Do we need to freshen it up?
 Is there enough time in terms of putting a new system together?
 There is very little time to do anything.”

 Scotland trained at the compact, 16,000 Stozice stadium in Ljubljana last night.
 But Strachan was again giving little away in terms of his personnel other than to hint there will be few, if any, changes to the side which worked so hard against Slovakia.

 “It is very hard to refresh,” he said.
 “Some top, top clubs can just do that and change systems but we have to put in a bit more work.
 But it is always in your mind.”

 Asked if it will be the kind of long and nervous night he predicted against Slovakia, Strachan said: “It will be another one of those I think.”